-Dr Becky McKenzie and her team at the University of Plymouth are testing the SAFE programme with parents to learn about their experiences of taking part.
+Dr Becky McKenzie and her team at the University of Plymouth tested the SAFE programme with parents to learn about their experiences of taking part.

-They want to gather enough data for a national trial so that they can share the benefits of the programme with other families and carers and improve support following a diagnosis of autism.
+They wanted to gather enough data for a national trial so that they can share the benefits of the programme with other families and carers and improve support following a diagnosis of autism.

 Explaining the need for this project

 Parents tell us that there is a desperate need for specific support during and following an autism diagnosis that offers a consistent approach to all family members.

 We know that early intervention is very important for autistic children's development and the wellbeing of all family members.
 The assessment process for an autism diagnosis can take years and families tell us about the lack of help and support during this very stressful time.